Functional normalizing flow for statistical inverse problems of partial differential equations: Numerical Examples of Functional Normalizing Flow

 Secondly, we offer a discussion on the approximation of the posterior covariance function.
-Our emphasis is on presenting evidence that demonstrates the NF-iVI method's capability to provide a robust estimate of the covariance.
-To facilitate these comparisons, we need to introduce the definition of variance function and covariance function.
+The emphasis is placed on demonstrating that the NF-iVI method provides robust covariance estimates.
+To facilitate these comparisons, we need to introduce the definition of the variance and the covariance function.

 Consider a random field $u$ on a domain $\Omega$ with mean $\bar{u}$ and the covariance function $c(x, y)$ describing the covariance between $u(x)$ and $u(y)$:

 The corresponding covariance operator $\mathcal{C}$ is